comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 ### Terminal Emulators

 We will look at Ch 1 in class and I will demonstrate getting logged into the cluster.
 In our case, the terminal emulators that we will use depend on the operating system of your computer.
 On MacOS, you will use Terminal.
-On Windows, you will use MobaXterm.
+On Windows, you will use MobaXterm, Git Bash or similar applications.
 Or, with any OS, you can use Open on Demand in your web browser.
 These videos also demonstrate the process on:
 * [MacOS with the Terminal](https://mediasite.video.ufl.edu/Mediasite/Play/0b238bfffb684fd6b7306129af63a6711d)
 * [Windows with MobaXterm](https://mediasite.video.ufl.edu/Mediasite/Play/2bf4c860f19b48a593fb581018b813a11d)